grscheller/scheller-linux-archive/grok/C/APUE/README.md

-# C Systems Programming - APUE
+# Advanced Programming in the UNIX Environment (APUE)
 I have always admired W. Richard Stevens' books on Unix System programming.
 Back in the mid 1990's, I thought someday I would work my way through them.
 Well, I have finally gotten around to